Emmy voters rewarded shows that took on Donald Trump, but snubbed Jimmy Fallon after the “Tonight Show” host largely gave the president a pass.

 In place of “Fallon” in the category are such politically minded late-night series as “Last Week Tonight,” “Full Frontal With Samantha Bee,” “The Late Show With Stephen Colbert” and “Real Time With Bill Maher.”

-“The Daily Show,” the Trevor Noah-hosted series that dominated the Emmys during the Jon Stewart years, did not receive any nominations this time around, but was nominated for short-form variety series.
+“The Daily Show,” the Trevor Noah-hosted series that dominated the Emmys during the Jon Stewart years, did not receive any nominations this time around, but its supplemental content was nominated for short-form variety series.

 Another sign that politics may have been on voters’ minds was the fact that outspoken Trump supporter Jon Voight, who landed a supporting-actor nod last year for Showtime’s “Ray Donovan,” was absent from the category this year.